banditopazzo/Gremlin_Marvel_Dataset/README.md

 ## The Application

-Simple Java application that performs the following operation on the Marvel Dataset (CSV format):
+Simple Gremlin Java application that performs the following operation on the Marvel Dataset (CSV format):

 * Unzip the files
 * Create a TinkerGraph in-memory database